anoma/namada/tech-specs/src/explore/design/README.md

 # Design

-This section should cover the exploration of the possible design directions of the involved components.
+This section covers the exploration of the possible design directions of the involved components.